Paint-spattered aluminium step ladder and extension ladder against a green wall

 • Use EWP with guardrails for mobile elevated work

-• Install safety mesh or covers over fragile surfaces, openings, and skylights
+• Install roof safety mesh (AS/NZS 4389:2015) or rated covers over fragile surfaces, openings, and skylights

 Administrative